-Looking for ways to get your morning routine to become habit, and bring to you health, happiness and productivity to your day?
+Looking for ways to get your morning routine to include healthy habits, and bring to you health, happiness and productivity to your day?

 In other words, you wash your hands as a habit (the action) after using the bathroom (the contextual cue).
-There needs to be a contextual cue, something that causes you to make that action to eventually turn it into an automatic response.
+There needs to be something that causes you to make that action to eventually turn it into an automatic response, and feels second nature.

 With the concept of ‘contextual cues’ firm in your mind, here are a few ways in which you can use habits to start your mornings off on the right track.

-These can be as simple as writing down the children’s morning routine (have a shower, eat their breakfast, clean their teeth, make their bed, watch 10 minutes of tv etc.) as well as your own.
+These can be as simple as writing down your morning routine like have a short shower, eat a nourishing breakfast, brush teeth, make the bed, watch 10 minutes of TV etc.

-Your mind can be trained to get up just a little bit earlier each day but contextual cues can make it much easier to establish good habits.
+Your mind can be trained to get up just a little bit earlier each day and contextual cues can make it easier to establish these good habits.

-Lastly, consider sleeping with the curtains/blinds drawn, especially on weekends.
+Lastly, consider sleeping with the curtains/blinds drawn out, especially on weekends.
 You may occasionally wake with the birds but your mind will grow used to waking up with the morning light, making it easier to gradually set your rising time back.